Park-SeungWoo/react-native-geolocation-service_usage/README.md

-# This project is made for test react-native-geolocation-service and react-native-maps
+# This project was maden for test react-native-geolocation-service and react-native-maps